infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows hourly and monthly cost estimates for a Terraform project.
-This helps users quickly see the cost breakdown and compare different deployment options upfront.
+Infracost shows cloud cost estimates for a Terraform project.
+It helps developers, devops and others to quickly see the cost breakdown and compare different options upfront.

-The [Infracost GitHub Action](integrations#github-action) or [GitLab CI template](integrations#gitlab-ci) can be used to automatically add a PR comment showing the cost estimate `diff` between a pull/merge request and the master branch.
+The [Infracost GitHub Action](integrations#github-action), [GitLab CI template](integrations#gitlab-ci) or [CircleCI Orb](integrations#circleci) can be used to automatically add a comment showing the cost estimate `diff` between a pull/merge request and the master branch.

 ## Installation